In Depth Baby Product Reviews Led by a Pediatrician

 Connecting Baby Bottles to Breast Pumps

 Some baby bottles will attach to breast pumps.
-Given the high amount of bottles and pumps on the market, we are prohibited from checking or covering this.
+Given the high number of bottles and pumps on the market, we are prohibited from checking or covering this.
 If you decide to store your breast milk in bottles, you need an airtight cap, and a nipple or dust cover is not that.
 It's not intended for extended milk storage.
 Every mother is different regarding how much milk they produce, pumping goals, and storage space.
 You will need to figure out what storage options work best for you, and for your baby's safety, it's important to follow the CDC breastmilk storage guidelines.

 Our portability metric includes taking a dB reading for each pump, and this video shows the Baby Buddha result.
 While dB readings can fluctuate based on factors such as suction level and cycle speed, we noted the highest reading.